juju-solutions/charm-aws-integrator/README.md

 # Resource Usage Note

-It is important to keep in mind that relating to this charm gives other charms the ability to potentially allocate billable cloud resources that will **not** show up in the Juju model and thus will need to be manually tracked and audited via the cloud's interface.
+It is important to keep in mind that relating to this charm gives other charms the ability to directly allocate resources, such as storage or load balancers, which could lead to cloud charges and count against quotas.
+These resources are not modeled by Juju, and thus will not show up in Juju's status or GUI.
+It is therefore up to the operator to manually track and audit these resources via the individual applications or via the cloud's interface.

 # Examples